vinhthai2905/vinhthai2905/README.md

 ###

-<p align="left">My name is Thái and I'm a student from University of Education and Techonology - University of Da Nang<br> I'm currently learning being a Web Developer but my main passion is AI.
-Though I'm not actually good at math so I'm trying day by day to become better at math so that I can pursue being an AI Enigneer</p>
+<p align="left">My name is Thái and I'm a student from University of Education and Techonology - University of Da Nang<br> I'm currently actively learning to become a Web Developer but my main passion is AI.
+Though I'm not actually good at math so I'm trying day by day to become better at math so that I can make the transition from being an Web Developer to be an AI engineer</p>

 ###